BDonnot/leap_net/README.md

 # SPDX-License-Identifier: MPL-2.0
 # This file is part of leap_net, leap_net a keras implementation of the LEAP Net model.

-from tensorflow.keras.layers import Layer from tensorflow.keras.layers import Dense from tensorflow.keras.layers import add as tfk_add from tensorflow.keras.layers import multiply as tfk_multiply
+from keras.layers import (Layer, Dense, add as keras_add, multiply as keras_multiply)

 class Ltau(Layer):